Real Testing. Unbiased Reviews.

 Price: $220

-One must consider the hefty price of the Renegade at $220, However also consider these are one of the most durable boots out there and have shown to last up to 400+ miles.
+One must consider the hefty price of the Renegade at $220.
+However, also consider that these are some of the most durable boots available, often lasting up to 400+ miles.

 Read Our Review: Lowa Renegade GTX Mid Review | Worth It In 2025?